AndreiRoibu/AndreiRoibu.github.io/_portfolio/05-rolls-royce-market-dynamics.md

 To address these questions, I adopted the following approach:
 * Firstly, I adapted an internal agent-based transportation model to simulate regional air dynamics, augmenting it with models of aircraft operating costs and airport noise perception.
-* I then populated the model with two datasets for specific geographies: one containing socio-economic information of population centers, and another with detailed airport infrastructure information.
+* I then populated the model with two datasets for specific geographies: one containing socio-economic information of population centres, and another with detailed airport infrastructure information.
 * Finally, I tested different aircraft designs under scenarios incorporating regulatory, noise, legal, and route‑economics constraints and counterfactuals.

 {% include figure
  image_path="/assets/images/rolls-royce-transportation-model.png"